USDA-FSEPRU/FS19C-commensal-Ecoli/02_Methods.md

 9. I ran qc_mds.R script with the corrections and saw that there weren't any obvious outliers, like what Jules had hinted when he ran the code on his end.

+10. (22Jan2021) At microbe meeting, Crystal pointed out that it's good we're seeing some differences of the commensal isolates (like isolates collected from EDL933 group cluster separately from EDL933 isolate) from the STEC isolates in this plot.
+Regardless of whether we do find any differences in metabolic genes or not, there are other differences we can explore too.

-10. Next step: run prokka.
+11. Next step: run prokka.
 I can use UnitProt pangenome E. coli to run annotation.
 I asked if I chould do this or run a single reference genome for annotation and Jules said I should try the pangenome method first.
 Will need to find the E. coli pangenome annotation (protein).

 ##### Files generated:
 * fastANImashMDSheatmaps.pptx